vsarsani/GPScore/README.md

 ## Data and software

-Recommended OS: Any Linux.
-Mac OS is not supported but should be compatible.

 Outputs from following software/data should be available in text or csv format to calculate the GPScore:

 - [Gene to TSS Distances](https://github.com/FinucaneLab/pops/blob/master/example/data/utils/gene_annot_jun10.txt)